SalesConnection/Docusaurus-sc/docs/Edit User Details.md

 - **I'm a staff, can I change the display name myself?**<br>

-  No, only admins can change the display names of users.<br><br>
+  No. Only admins can change the display names of users.<br><br>

 - **I'm a staff, I change to a new phone number/email, can I change myself?
 Or can you update for me?**<br>

-  No, staff account users cannot edit user details, including phone number and email.
+  No. Staff account users cannot edit user details, including phone number and email.
 Please contact your admin to update the necessary details for you.<br><br>

 - **How to move a user to another department/team?**<br>